WojtG/Bank_App/README.md

 A demo of a bank application that allows to transfer fictional money between fictional users and loan money from fictional bank.
-Application also have a function of deleting accounts.
+Application also has a function of deleting accounts.
-Dates of movements are programmed using Internalization API, also the application has a timer that automatically logs out a user if he is not using the app.
+Dates, numbers format and currencies of each account are programmed using Internalization API, also the application has a timer that automatically logs out a user if he is not using the app.
 Movements can be sorted according to date or in descending order.

 Account 1
 login : js